homan-uppu/writing/IDEAS.md

 	- can't imagine starting a company without first thinking this through.
 - The era of American dominance. - this geopolitics is actually quite important to understand.
 And it's even more important to understand that America's "moat" isn't AI, or some other technology, but rather talent and its freedom to work on what they want. the free market is the moat.
 - [[cultural conditioning]]
-- Optimizing for economic growth always wins.
+- Ride the wave of economic growth.
 - Publishing schedules prevent great work.
 - [[You cannot pick and choose what grows (everything deep connected).]]
 - [[The pursuit of beauty.]]